SPAMLab/SPAMLab.github.io/index.md

 …or Lobster Thermidor au Crevette with a Mornay sauce served in a Provencale manner with shallots and aubergines garnished with truffle pate, brandy and with a fried egg on top and spam.
 [Spam - Monty Python's The Flying Circus](https://youtu.be/M_eYSuPKP3Y)

-### The Spatial Analysis And Modelling Lab
+### What?

-In the SPAMLab we do all kinds of Spatial Analysis, including basic GIS stuff, Remote Sensing and Digital Terrain Analysis.
+This is the SPAMLab's website.
+Here we do all kinds of Spatial Analysis, including basic GIS stuff, Remote Sensing and Digital Terrain Analysis.

 Our current projects include: applications of UAVs (Unmanned Aerial Vehicles, or _drones_) and Terrestrial Laser Scanner (TLS, LiDAR) in characterizing features of geological or geomorphological interest, such as landslides, dune fields or geological structures in outcrops (dikes, fractures, faults etc); characterization of mineralizations based on spectrometry; restoration of deforested areas and 3D modelling of caves.

 See our project pages and blog posts for more details on each activity.

 The Lab hosted at the [Institute of Energy and Environment](http://www.iee.usp.br) of the [University of São Paulo](http://www.usp.br) (Brazil), and is coordinated by [Prof. Carlos H. Grohmann](http://carlosgrohmann.com).